jfornear/CarouselDemo/README.md

 CarouselDemo
 ============

 This is an iOS prototype of the Dropbox app's basic signed out and signed in state.
-Username and password is hardcoded to "jessefornear@gmail.com" and "password".
+Email and password is hardcoded to "jessefornear@gmail.com" and "password".

 Time spent: 10 hours spent in total